Need to talk? Call 1800 882 436.

 • looking after the baby while you rest

-Eat good, nutritious food
+Eat nutritious food

-You will need lots of energy in those first few months, so eating a variety of healthy foods will help give you the boost you need.
-Some some light exercise will also help with your recovery and energy levels.
-But make sure to give your body time to heal and take it at your own pace.
+Some light exercise will also help with your recovery and energy levels.
+Make sure to give your body time to heal and take it at your own pace.
+You can always ask your doctor or midwife to recommend an exercise program.

 Sleep when you can

 It might sound obvious, but you need to sleep.
-It’s going to take a while for your baby to settle into a routine and even then, they will have you up at all hours of the night.
+It's going to take a while for your baby to settle into a routine and even then, they may have you up at all hours of the night.
 If you can, try and sleep when your baby is sleeping, or ask your partner or a family member to look after your baby while you get some rest.

-When to see your doctor or midwife
+When should I see my doctor or midwife?

 • heavy bleeding or passing of clots